Holidays and tradition tend to go hand in hand—and every family has their own unique set of both.

 Since it is the holidays, after all, consider having tiered prizes – for 1st, 2nd, and 3rd place winners.

-Make them whatever you’d like or whatever you think your family would enjoy the most.
+Use whatever you’d like as prizes (or whatever you think your family would enjoy the most).

 Here’s how we did it: